cengizhankarabel/Some-Kind-Of-Shop/README.md

 ## User Stories
-Total Points: 25 Points

 * As a user, I can login.
-	* 2 points

 * As an employee, I can add an item to the shop.
-	* 3 points

 * As a customer, I can view the available items.
-	* 1 point

 * As a customer, I can make an offer for an item.
-	* 3 points

 * As an employee, I can accept or reject a pending offer for an item.
-	* 2 points

 * As the system, I update an item to an owned state when an offer is accepted.
-	* 2 points

 * As the system, I reject all other pending offers for an item when an offer is accepted.
-	* 3 points

 * As a user, I can register for a customer account.
-	* 3 points

 * As an employee, I can remove an item from the shop.
-	* 2 points

 * As a customer, I can view the items that I own.
-	* 1 point

 * As a customer, I can view my remaining payments for an item.
-	* 1 point

 * As an employee, I can view all payments.
-	* 1 point

 * As the system, I can calculate the weekly payment.
-	* 1 point

-## Bonus

 * As a user, I can make a payment.
+*
 * As a manager, I can make employee accounts.
+*
 * As an employee, I can edit existing items.
+*
 * As a manager, I can fire employees.
+*
 * As a manager, I can view sales history of all offers.

-## Extra bonus
+## Extra

-Be creative and incorporate other topics into your project, they do not have to have been covered by our curriculum.
-Here are some suggestions:
 * File I/O
+*
 * Threading
+*
 * Mocking
+*
 * Password hashing